Ritika0919/Chatbot/README.md

 # Chatbot
 THIS PROJECT IS A PART OF THE COURSERA IBM APPLIED AI CERTIFICATE.

 For this project, we had to create a chatbot in IBM Watson (without programming).
 The chatbot would be able to answer (or redirect users to the necessary resources)the most common help/troubleshooting questions asked by the users.
+The chatbot was also trained to provide course recommendations to its users based on the users interests.